Luca de la Torre: Youth

 De la Torre was part of the United States under-17 team for the 2015 CONCACAF U-17 Championship and 2015 FIFA U-17 World Cup.

 He was also part of the United States under-20 team that won the 2017 CONCACAF U-20 Championship, scoring the game-winner in a 4–1 group stage win against Haiti and netting a penalty kick during the penalty shootout in the final against Honduras.
 He was also a member of the United States squad that reached the 2017 FIFA U-20 World Cup quarterfinals, scoring a goal in a group stage draw against Ecuador and assisting on both Josh Sargent's game-winner in a group stage match against Senegal as well as Lagos Kunga's goal in a 6–0 Round of 16 win over New Zealand.

 Senior

 On June 2, 2018, de la Torre made his senior team debut for the United States, coming on as a substitute in a friendly against Republic of Ireland.
 On February 2, 2022, he made his first start for the United States against Honduras in a 3–0 victory in World Cup Qualifying.

 De la Torre recovered from a muscular injury suffered in October 2022 in time to be chosen for the World Cup in Qatar the following month.
 He did not feature in any games as the United States reached the last 16.

+de la Torre scored his first goal for the senior squad in a 1–2 friendly loss to Canada on September 7, 2024.

 Personal life

-De la Torre's father is Spanish, and his mother is American.
-As a result, he holds a Spanish passport.
+Both of de la Torre's parents are scientists at research institutes in the San Diego area.
+His father is Spanish, which allowed him to receive a Spanish passport and leave the U.S. at 15 years old.
+He did not learn Spanish until he arrived at Celta Vigo, but is now comfortable giving interviews and communicating with his teammates.

+Dubbed "El Pulpeto" by the club, de la Torre has a superstition to eat Galician octopus ("pulpo") after every Celta Vigo victory.